 - Drive your car less.
 Vehicle exhaust is a major source of air pollution in Minnesota.
 Carpool.
 Bike.
 Bus.
 Telecommute.
 Electric vehicles.
 How could you burn less fuel?

 - Turn off your engine.
 An idling engine creates a hot spot of pollution.
 Buses and big trucks produce particularly unhealthy exhaust.
 Parents and teachers can help their schools and daycares develop and implement no-idling policies.
-MPCA has resources to get started.

 - Burn only dry fire wood.
 In the Twin Cities it is illegal to burn any waste in a fire, even yard waste.

 - Plant and care for trees.
 Trees filter pollutants and absorb carbon dioxide.
 Trees also release oxygen into the atmosphere and help cool our homes.
-Learn more about the benefits of trees.

 - Switch to electric or hand-powered lawn equipment.
 Gas-powered engines like those on lawnmowers and leaf or snow blowers often lack pollution control devices.
 An hour running a lawn mower can produce nearly the same amount of pollution as a 100-mile car trip!
 Use hand-powered or electric lawn care equipment instead.